Hospices of Hope: History

 East Hill Drive, Dartford – the very street where Graham Perolls launched the Ellenor Foundation in 1985.

 The roots of Hospices of Hope trace back to 1985 when Graham Perolls founded the Ellenor Foundation in Dartford, Kent, inspired by the deaths of his parents Ellen and Norman Perolls.
 The foundation was established with a vision that those facing end-of-life should receive the best possible care, either at home or as close to it as possible.
 Graham Perolls was motivated to start the organization after experiencing the contrasting care his parents received - one died at home while the other received care in a hospice.
 The international dimension began in 1991 when Graham Perolls launched a UK fundraising appeal to bring palliative care to post-communist Romania under the umbrella of the Ellenor Foundation.
 This initiative was sparked by his earlier travels to Romania in 1975 and subsequent return in 1989 following the Romanian revolution, where he witnessed the dire state of healthcare for terminally ill patients.
 The Romanian healthcare system at the time offered little support to those diagnosed with incurable diseases, with patients typically being "sent home to die" without adequate pain management or palliative care.

 Transition to independence

 The Romanian operations evolved rapidly throughout the 1990s, leading to the establishment of Hospices of Hope as a separate organization in 2000 with its own governance structure and identity.
 This transition allowed the charity to focus specifically on developing palliative care across Eastern and Southeastern Europe while Ellenor (charity number 1121561) continued as an independent local hospice charity serving Kent and Bexley.
 Despite becoming separate entities, both organizations maintain historical connections and shared values centered on providing compassionate end-of-life care.

-Organizational structure and governance
+Organisational structure and governance

-Hospices of Hope is governed by a Board of Trustees comprising 11 members as of 2024.
+Hospices of Hope is governed by a Board of Trustees comprising 11 members as of 2026.
 The current leadership includes: